 A new favourite among minimalists is the Air Presto, which first came onto the scene in 2000.
 Presto hits the sweet spot between pared-back fashion sneakers and all-day comfort.
 The sole is a little thicker than typical “not for workouts” trainers (meaning you get some extra cushioning), while the flexible neoprene upper keeps everything looking slick.

 If you’re into hybrids, then Flyknits are for you.
 The style is less about the shoe’s shape and more about the super-light knitted fabric they’re made of.
 You can also find the knitted texture on updated Epic React, VaporMax, Zoom, and Air Max Thea styles.
-If you like to feel the breeze between your toes, look to a pair of Flyknit.
+If you like to feel the breeze between your toes, look for a pair of Flyknit.
 You can get this model in HK from HKD800-1000 on the iPrice.

 Nike is an American multinational company founded by Phil Knight and Bill Bowerman.
 However, Phil retired as Nike’s chairman in June 2016 after ruling the giant company for over 52 years.
 The billionaire started Nike back in 1964, which was formerly known as Blue Ribbon Sports.
 The famous “Just Do It” campaign from the brand was started back in 1988, featuring Walter Stack, a running icon, running across the Golden Gate Bridge.